Fill Out Form 656 Online in 2025

 Where to file Form 656?

-To submit Form 656, you can mail your application package to the address provided on Form 656-B. Ensure all required documents are included.
+To submit your Offer in Compromise using Form 656, you have two main options.
+You can email your application package to one of the designated sites mentioned on Form 656-B.

 Trusted and certified by industry leaders